 So, you’re taking a psychedelic trip?
 Great, I’m sure you’ll have a blast.
-Here are the basics to having a good time, whether it’s with LSD, mushrooms, or San Pedro.
+Here are the basics to a successful flight, whether it’s with LSD, magic mushrooms, or San Pedro.
 Follow these and you’re onto a winner.

 Respect The Trip

 Sorry to start with a boring one but it needs to be said.
 Know that psychedelics are powerful substances and be prepared for a strong experience.
 It can be tough finding yourself in a trip that is more intense than you expected but if you’re prepared for a big experience then you’ll be ready to handle it.
 Psychedelics are different to other types of drugs so if you think it’ll be like weed or MDMA, think again.
 Consider your dose carefully.

 Free yourself of obligations and unwanted distractions.
 Let go of to-do lists.
 Nagging thoughts of jobs or chores won’t help.
 Give yourself the whole day free and ideally the next day too.
 Switch your phone off – I was once with a friend who got a call from an upset girlfriend right as we were coming up and it marred the start of the trip.
 It was nothing that couldn’t have waited until the next day.

 Choose Your Company Carefully